Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor

-Robo advisors promise to bridge the gap between DIY discount brokers and full-service firms by providing guidance or automated portfolio management based on predetermined criteria.
-Even with all the online options available, some investors prefer a more personal touch and the knowledge that someone they can trust will handle their portfolio for and help guide decisions.
+Robo-advisors promise to bridge the gap between DIY discount brokers and full-service firms by providing guidance or automated portfolio management based on predetermined criteria.
+Even with all the online options available, some investors prefer a more personal touch and the knowledge that someone they can trust will handle their portfolio and help guide decisions.
 Because there’s often some crossover in services, investment firms might offer a robust online platform for self-directed investing but also offer full-service advisors or account management.

 How to Understand Your Investment Goals

-Every investor has his or her own wealth management goals, balancing risk against safety, or the chance to earn outpaced gains against dividend income and steady appreciation.
-This is where a full-service investment firm can really shine for investors by pointing the way to the best solution or basket of options that can help you realize your investment goals.
+Every investor has his or her own goals, balancing risk against safety or the chance to earn outpaced gains against dividend income and steady appreciation.
+A full-service investment firm can point the way to the best solution or basket of options that can help you realize your investment goals.

 One of the biggest benefits of choosing an investment firm is that the firm’s advisors can help you to invest in a way that matches your long-term goals for safety and earnings — but also point out potentially problematic investments or likely underperformers.
-Nearly everyone who has ever invested on their own has discovered that not every investment goes up in value.
 Utilizing a full-service investment firm doesn’t guarantee you’ll never have losses, but many losses can be avoided or minimized.